F.C. United of Manchester: National League years (2015–2019)

 F.C.
 United recorded their first victory in the National League North in a 3–2 home win over Brackley Town on 22 August 2015, which was the club's first competitive win at Broadhurst Park.
 In October, for the second time in the club's history, they secured a place in the first round of the FA Cup with a 3–1 away win over Sporting Khalsa, but were eliminated from the competition after a 4–1 home loss against Chesterfield.
-In November, the club ended their cup runs for the 2015–16 season after two successive home defeats to Stalybridge Celtic 3–4 in the Manchester Premier Cup and to A.F.C.
-Telford United 1–2 in the FA Trophy.
+In November, the club ended their cup runs for the 2015–16 season after two successive home defeats to Stalybridge Celtic 3–4 in the Manchester Premier Cup and to Telford United 1–2 in the FA Trophy.
 Between September and November 2015, F.C.
 United lost seven consecutive league matches; their worst run ever as of April 2017.
 They eventually finished the season in 13th place.

 The following 2016–17 season, the team again finished 13th and won the Manchester FA county cup for the first time in their history, beating Stalybridge Celtic 1–0 in the final.
 After a poor start to the 2017–18 season, Karl Marginson, the team's first and only manager, left the club by mutual consent in October 2017.
 He was replaced by forward Tom Greaves who took over on a temporary basis and was appointed permanent player-manager the next month.
 F.C.
 United finished the season in 16th place and retained the Manchester FA county cup with a penalty shoot-out victory against Trafford F.C.
 Greaves, who became the club's all-time record goal-scorer in December 2017, saw his contract extended until the end of the 2018–19 season.

 After a poor start to the 2018–19 season, Greaves left the club at the end of August 2018, with long-serving former player David Chadwick acting as interim manager.
 In late October, the club appointed Neil Reynolds as first team manager.
 On 22 April 2019, Easter Monday, FC United were relegated back to the Northern Premier League following a 1–2 home defeat to Blyth Spartans.